-(1) a pre-admission .
+(1) First, there is a pre-admission process.
 The pre-admission is a quick check to judge if your academic background meets the prerequisites required for the Master of your choice.
 You will be asked to upload a number of documents (such as your Transcript of Records and a language certificate), and asked a few questions (for instance, a self-assessment of your skills in mathematics).
 At this point, you will also be asked to pay an application fee of 50 EUR.
 Once we have received your file, our academic staff will evaluate your application.
 A motivated pre-admission response will be given within 14 calendar days.
+You can start the pre-admission process by clickin on 'start your application'.
+The pre-admission platfrom is open all year for interested candidates.

 1. Having successfully completed one of the following language proficiency tests: